Edirom/Edirom-Online/README.md

 ```

 **Step 3 (optional)**: By default the docker-compose.yml configuration fetches the backend from https://github.com/Edirom/Edirom-Online-Backend.git (branch *develop*) and the frontend from https://github.com/Edirom/Edirom-Online-Frontend.git (branch *develop*).
-You can change this by setting variables before starting the docker compose in the comandline, e.g.
+You can change this by setting variables before starting the docker compose in the command line, e.g.

 ```bash
 export BE_REPO=https://github.com/YOUR-FORK-OF/Edirom-Online-Backend.git